Difference-in-Differences with Sample Selection: Identification of ATT for OOO

-We use these mixture representations to bound the expected change in potential outcomes within the always-observed subpopulation by looking at the tails of the observed outcomes’ distribution for treated individuals.
-The lower bound for $\mathbbm{E}[Y_{1}^{*}(1)-Y_{0}^{*}(1)|D=1,OOO]$ is obtained when considering the case in which the OOO individuals are contained entirely in the left tail of mass $p_{OOO1}$ of the distribution of changes in outcomes pre- and post-treatment, i.e., the lowest values of $Y_{1}^{*}(1)-Y_{0}^{*}(1)$ among the subpopulation of treated individuals that has been observed in both periods.
-Respectively, the upper bound of $\mathbbm{E}[Y_{1}^{*}(1)-Y_{0}^{*}(1)|D=1,OOO]$ is obtained when the OOO individuals would be in the right tail of the same distribution, with the highest values of $Y_{1}^{*}(1)-Y_{0}^{*}(1)$ on that subpopulation.
-This is the same intuition behind the trimming procedure suggested by \citet{lee2009}, among others.
-Hence, $\mathbbm{E}[Y_{1}^{*}(1)-Y_{0}^{*}(1)|D=1,OOO]$ lies within the interval $[LB_{OOO1},UB_{OOO1}]$ where,
+For instance, consider the group of treated individuals for whom the outcome is observed in both periods $(D=1, S_{0}=1, S_{1}=1)$.
+Table \ref{tabl obs groups} shows that their observed average outcome reflects a mixture of the potential outcomes for the OOO and ONO latent groups with mixing probabilities corresponding to their relative proportions.
+Then, { } Now, consider the group of control individuals for whom the outcome is observed in both periods $(D=0, S_{0}=1, S_{1}=1)$.
+Their observed average outcome is a mixture of the potential outcomes for the OOO and OON latent groups, { } We use these mixture representations to bound the expected change in potential outcomes within the always-observed subpopulation by looking at the observed outcomes’ distribution for treated individuals.
+Specifically, the lower bound for $\mathbbm{E}[Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)|D=1,OOO]$ is obtained by considering the worst-case scenario in which the OOO group comprises of individuals with the lowest values of $Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)$ among the subpopulation of treated individuals that has been observed in both periods.
+This corresponds to the left tail of mass $p_{OOO1}$ of the distribution of changes in outcomes between the pre- and post-treatment periods for treated individuals.
+The upper bound analogously assumes that the OOO group lies in the right tail of the same distribution, with the highest values of $Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)$.
+The intuition is similar to the trimming procedure suggested by \citet{lee2009} and others, where we assume that the OOO group corresponds to the set of treated individuals who either had the lowest observed changes in outcome between the pre- and post-treatment periods (yielding the lower bound) or experienced the highest observed changes (giving us the upper bound).
+Hence, $\mathbbm{E}[Y_{1}^{\ast}(1)-Y_{0}^{\ast}(1)|D=1,OOO]$ lies within the interval $[LB_{OOO1},UB_{OOO1}]$ where,